Shashank-Sahu/Invasion-Defense/README.md

 ## Unity

 The game was made using Unity Engine.
-This game idea came from the course that I took and added my own twist&turns, assets, Particles, Main Menu Music, etc.
+This game idea came from the course that I took and added my own twist&turns, assets, Particles, Main Menu Music.

 Asset Packs Used:-